Dnapert/cccYoloTraining/README.md

 cd <path_to_this_project>
 pip install -r requirements.txt
 ```
+# The data directory
+The data directory has it's contents ignored, so it's just a place to store whatever you want locally without worrying about it getting pushed.
+Currently the original annotation file is in there.
 # Basic workflow for dataset creation
 - Create an `images` directory, and put all of your images there.
    - If your image directory contains nested folders, use the flatten_image_dirs.sh script to flatten the directory [A note on Image sets](#a-note-on-image-sets).